Labor Day Weekend Trip

 Morning

-The parade, which is the longest in Hendricks County, includes everything you would expect from a small town and is something every age will enjoy.
+The parade, which is the longest in Hendricks County, encompasses everything you would expect from a small-town event and is something everyone will enjoy.

-Insider tip: Arrive earlier than 11 to get a good spot to view the parade and make sure you bring something to sit on like folding chairs or a blanket.
+Insider tip: Arrive earlier than 11 to secure a good spot for the parade, and be sure to bring something to sit on, such as folding chairs or a blanket.
 Visitors can usually find free parking along Nebraska and California streets.
-You can get much more information and tips about the entire festival here.
+You can get much more insider information and tips about the festival here.

 Lunch

 There's no reason to leave Old Fashion Days after the parade.
-This festival offers plenty of options for food, whether it's traditional fair food, pork chop dinner at the Christian Church or even getting a slice of pizza at the most popular restaurant in town, Perillo's Pizzeria.
+This festival offers a variety of options for food, ranging from traditional fair food to a pork chop dinner at the Christian church, and even a slice of pizza at the town's most popular restaurant, Perillo's Pizzeria.

-Because so much is happening and there are so many people in town for the festival, actually getting a seat inside or on the outdoor patio at Perillo's is nearly impossible that weekend, but if you can swing it, we highly recommend it.
+Because so much is happening and there are many people in town for the festival, securing a seat inside or on the outdoor patio at Perillo's is nearly impossible that weekend.
+But it's worth it if you can find a spot.

 Afternoon